Information researched and published on this site:

 Where ECDC lists routine European surveillance

 ECDC hosts a “Surveillance and updates for hantavirus” landing page that links to Annual Epidemiological Reports and to the Surveillance Atlas of Infectious Diseases.
-That page is the correct starting point if you want official European reporting context rather than news headlines.
+That landing page is the right starting point when you want official European reporting context instead of a screenshot from a news aggregator.
+If your question is “what did Europe report for a finished calendar year in TESSy-backed tables,” the annual report route is usually closer than a press headline.

 ECDC’s “Hantavirus infection - Annual Epidemiological Report for 2023” was published on 7 March 2025.
 The report states it is based on 2023 data retrieved from The European Surveillance System (TESSy) on 6 November 2024.
 For 2023, the report states that 28 EU and EEA countries reported 1 885 cases of hantavirus infection, equal to 0.4 cases per 100 000 population.
 It notes that 2023, along with 2020, marked the lowest notification rate recorded over the 2019 to 2023 period, with overall notification rates fluctuating between 0.4 and 1.1 per 100 000 in that window, and that Finland and Germany accounted for 60.5 percent of reported cases.
 Prevention themes in the same report emphasize rodent control, avoiding contact with rodent excreta, and disinfecting contaminated areas.